 This knowledge builds the foundations for evidence-based biodiversity management and conservation strategies.

 Master of Science (MSc) in Behaviour, Evolution and Conservation

 English.
 Recommended level : C1.

-Another degree or academic title may be judged equivalent and give access to the Master’s degree course, with or without further conditions.
+Other degrees awarded by a foreign university may be considered equivalent and grant access to the programme with or without further conditions.

 Alumni have different positions, such as biologist in an environmental firm.

 The French version prevails.
 Only the official texts should be considered binding.